A Small-Footprint Lottie Animation Player In Vanilla JavaScript | jLottie

 Supported Features

-• Shapes (except ellipse, polyester, repeater, and trim paths)
+• Shapes (except ellipse, polyester, repeater, trim paths)

 • Fills (except radial-gradient)